erxes/erxes/docs/docs/user/knowledge-base.md

 <!--Content-->

-Real-time & two-way help center

-Educate both your customers and staff by creating a help center related to your brands, products and services to reach higher level of satisfactions
+Real-time & two-way help center.
+Educate both your customers and staff by creating a help center related to your brands, products and services to reach higher level of satisfactions.